CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 <p style="text-indent: 40px">e.
 Locate the latest <i>NetQ Upgrade Backup Restore</i> file and select <b>Download</b>.</p>
 <p style="text-indent: 40px">f.
 If prompted, read the license agreement and proceed with the download.<br></p>

-2. Copy the `vm-backuprestore.sh` script to your NetQ server:
+2. Copy the `vm-backuprestore.sh` script to each node in your deployment:

 ```
-username@hostname:~$ scp ./vm-backuprestore.sh cumulus@10.10.10.10:/home/cumulus/
+username@hostname:~$ scp /usr/sbin/vm-backuprestore.sh cumulus@10.10.10.10:/home/cumulus/
 cumulus@10.10.10.10's password:
-vm-backuprestore.sh                                                                                       100%   15KB  54.0KB/s   00:00
+vm-backuprestore.sh
 ```

-3. Log in to your NetQ server and set the script to executable:
+3. Log in to your NetQ server and set the script to executable on each node in your deployment:

 ```
 cumulus@netq-appliance:/home/cumulus# chmod +x /usr/sbin/vm-backuprestore.sh
 ```

-4. In the directory you copied the `vm-backuprestore.sh` script, run the `vm-backuprestore.sh --backup` command.
+4. In the `/usr/sbin` directory, run the `vm-backuprestore.sh --backup` command.
 This command backs up each node in your deployment and combines the data into a single .tar file.
 Take note of the config key in the output of this command.
 You will enter it when you restore your data:

 ```
 cumulus@netq-appliance:~$ sudo /usr/sbin/vm-backuprestore.sh --backup